DeepDiverGuy/django-swiftapi/README.md

 ---

-### Filtering and Search (Out of the Box!)
+### Filtering (Out of the Box!)

 You don't need to implement anything.
-Django-SwiftAPI automatically enables all filtering functionalities in the `/filter` route using Django Ninja’s features.
+Django-SwiftAPI automatically enables all filtering functionalities in the `/filter` route using Django Ninja’s features if `filter_enabled = True` in the model-controller.

 Try accessing:
 ```